 A programme of adaptation training should be developed on a case-by-case basis taking full account of the nature of the specific change(s).
 In developing an adaptation training programme, a training needs analysis should be undertaken to determine the nature of the planned change in order to design, develop and implement the required training and to subsequently assess the performance of VTS personnel.
 The training should consist of a structured scheme of work and/or detailed lesson/training plans for each subject area with clear learning goals based on the results of the training needs analysis.

 The VTS Authority would need to identify as part of the training analysis who would be best positioned to develop and deliver the adaptation training.
-This may be in-house, a training organisation, a service provider (eg company installing VTS equipment), or a combination of various parties.
+This may be in-house, a training organisation, a service provider (e.g. company installing VTS equipment), or a combination of various parties.

-UPDATE TRAINING
+Updating Training

-Updating Training provides a structured means for an individual to regain or re-acquiring professional knowledge and skills as well as to reinforce previous training.
-This may be required due to a number of reasons:
+Updating training provides a structured means for an individual to regain or re-acquiring professional knowledge and skills as well as to reinforce previous training.
+This may be required due to several reasons:

-after a break in service
+after a break in service;

-after a VTS qualification or endorsement has expired
+after a VTS qualification or endorsement has expired;

-following an unsatisfactory outcome of an operational performance assessment or proficiency check of a VTS personnel following Revalidation Training
+following an unsatisfactory outcome of an operational performance assessment or proficiency check of a VTS personnel following recurrent training;

-upon request of a VTS Operator
+upon request of a VTS Operator; or

-when deemed necessary by the Competent and/or VTS authority
+when deemed necessary by the Competent and/or VTS Authority.

 After an event that triggers a requirement for updating training, a training needs analysis should be undertaken to determine any performance gaps and identify training goals and the associated levels of performance to be achieved.
 The results from the analysis should be used when developing the individuals training programme.

-Updating training will be an individually tailored covering generic and/or area specific elements of competency.
-For example, this may include the repetition, in full or components of IALA Model Course V-103/1 and/or V-103/3 as appropriate.
+Updating training will be individually tailored covering generic and/or area specific elements of competency.
+For example, this may include the repetition, in full or components of IALA model course V-103/1, V-103/2 and/or V-103/3 as appropriate.

-After a break in service of three months or more, a VTS Authority should consider undertaking a training needs analysis to identify whether update training is required, taking into account the complexity of the VTS area and their duties.
+After a break in service of three months or more, a VTS Authority should consider undertaking a training needs analysis to identify whether updating training is required, taking into account the complexity of the VTS area and their duties.

-CONTINUAL PROFESSIONAL DEVELOPMENT
+Continual professional development

 VTS Authorities are recommended to develop a programme of ongoing Continual Professional Development (CPD) to ensure that the standard of training is maintained.

 CPD may consist of the following areas:

-Review and analysis of lessons learned from local VTS operations
+Review and analysis of lessons learned from local VTS operations.

-Regular updates of regulatory, procedural and technological developments
+Regular updates of regulatory, procedural and technological developments.

-Continual development through familiarisation trips on vessels with pilots or other stakeholders
+Continual development through familiarisation trips on vessels with pilots or other stakeholders.

-Visits to allied services, adjacent VTS centres or other similar organisations
+Visits to allied services, adjacent VTS centres or other similar organisations.

 Attendance and participation in relevant emergency or procedural exercises.